-The federal government announced on March 28, 2023 its intention to adopt a series of measures to advance the green economy including the adoption of a 30% Investment Tax Credit (ITC) for capital expenditures related to renewable energy production, and energy storage.
-The ITC is one measure among many that are intended to drive the clean energy economy, provide Canadian workers with sustainable jobs, and generate affordable electricity.
-When the application rules for this credit are disclosed, Boralex will be able to specify the impact on its investments.
-In addition to the ITC, the Canadian government committed to support electrical system upgrades, clean energy investments by Indigenous communities & Crown corporations, and other measures to reduce emissions.
+The Federal government announced on March 28 its intention to adopt a series of measures to advance the green economy including the adoption of a 30% Investment Tax Credit (ITC) for capital expenditures related to renewable energy production, energy storage and clean technologies sector.
+The Federal government has conducted consultations on the ITC and is planning to introduce the bill in the fall.